17 Sneaky Ways to Lose Weight In Your Sleep

 How many meals did you eat yesterday?

-Wrong!
 However you answered the above question, chances are that you actually ate far more frequently than you recall.
-The majority of us now pack several mini-meals into our each day, according to a recent study at The Salk Institute.
-The longer we stay up, the more calories we consume.
+The majority of us now pack several mini-meals into our each day, according to a study at The Salk Institute.
+And the longer we stay up, the more calories we consume.

-Don’t count sheep, eat lamb!
-(Or better yet, a bit of turkey.)
+Don't count sheep, eat lamb!
+Or better yet, a bit of turkey.
 Tryptophan, an amino acid found in most meats, has demonstrated powerful sleep-inducing effects.
-A recent study among insomniacs found that just 1/4 gram—about what you’ll find in a skinless chicken drumstick or three ounces of lean turkey meat—was enough to significantly increase hours of deep sleep.
-And that can can translate into easy weight loss.
+A study published in The Journal of Nervous and Mental Disease among "mild" insomniacs found that just 1/4 gram—about what you'll find in a skinless chicken drumstick or three ounces of lean turkey meat—was enough to increase hours of deep sleep significantly.
+And that can translate into easy weight loss.

-Eat This, Not That! tip: "Any tryptophan-containing food, which includes nuts, chicken, fish, lentils, and eggs, can help usher in sleepyhead syndrome," says Julia Falamas, director of programming and operations at Epic Hybrid Training fitness studio.
-"If you're the type who can't sleep on a empty stomach, a healthy source of fat like avocado or nut butters can help stave off hunger, while providing restorative properties,” she adds.
+"Any tryptophan-containing food, which includes nuts, chicken, fish, lentils, and eggs, can help usher in sleepyhead syndrome," says Julia Falamas, coach at Crossfit Spot Barbell in New York.
+"If you're the type who can't sleep on an empty stomach, a healthy source of fat like avocado or nut butter can help stave off hunger, while providing restorative properties," she adds.

 Schedule tea time

 "There is something about the ritual of sitting down to a soothing cup of tea that tells your brain to slow down and relax," says Falamas.
 "Some of the best teas for sleep are chamomile, peppermint, lavender and valerian, which actually does have some sedative properties."

 Eat whole grains at lunch